fmoo/soltool/README.md

-`soltool` is a CLI that provides the following commands
+`soltool` is a CLI for interacting with Flash ".sol" (Local Shared Object) files.

+soltool provides the following commands:

 view
 ====